 If you flip the book you will see ‘Gemma’ on the back cover.
 You can also start reading that story about an overprotected teenager whose father works with a mysterious research facility called Haven.

-The author encourages you to read Replica in any order you like, either jumping between one chapter of each story or reading one complete side and the other.
+The author encourages you to read Replica in any order you like, either jumping between one chapter of each story or reading one complete side and then the other.

 - THE CRAZY SCIENTISTS AND ETHICAL IMPLICATIONS.
 There’s a reason I like Frankenstein so much.
 I love it when I get to question the ethics and the meaning of humanity.
 When science goes too far and it reaches the point where the ends no longer justify the means.
 And that happened with this book.
 (I wish I could say more but SPOILERS!).